MohosinMiah/React---SideEffects_Reducers_Context_API/README.md

 `

 ## Building and Using a Custom Context Provider.
 So that we can use all functions and data in a seperate file

+This way we can store all the function and variable in a seperate file.

+## Where To Use Context API and Props

+Context API : Where we need common task or goal.
+Example, logoput method.
+This method always logout a user.

+Props : Example , In a button onClick method event. onClick={method}. method task may vari based on components.